-Key financial highlights for fiscal year 2018 are as follows:
+Key financial highlights for fiscal year 2019 are as follows:

-- ✓ The School District's financial status remained stable during fiscal year 2018.
-The general fund's net change in fund balance was an increase of \$2.0 million, which represents a 4.1 percent increase from the fiscal year 2017 balance. - ✓ General revenues accounted for \$127.3 million in revenue or 41.3 percent of all revenues.
-Program specific revenues in the form of charges for services and sales, grants and contributions accounted for \$181.1 million or 58.7 percent of total revenues.
-Total revenues were \$308.4 million. - ✓ The School District had \$305.9 million in expenses related to governmental activities; only \$181.1 million of these expenses were offset by program specific charges for services, grants or contributions.
-General revenues, primarily taxes, of \$127.3 million were adequate to provide for these programs. - Among major funds, the general fund had \$290.1 million in revenues, (\$2.5) million in net other financing uses and \$285.6 million in expenditures.
-The general fund's balance increased from \$49.8 million to \$51.8 million. - The implementation of Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefit Plans Other than Pensions, which established accounting and financial accounting standards for Other Post Employment Benefits that are provided to the employees of state and local governmental employers through health plans administered by the Department of Community Health (DCH), required a restatement of beginning net position.
-The previously reported 2017 net position of \$162.5 million was decreased to a restated deficit net position of \$45.7 million.
+- ✓ The School District's financial status remained stable during fiscal year 2019.
+The general fund's net change in fund balance was an increase of \$3.2 million, which represents a 6.1 percent increase from the fiscal year 2018 balance. - ✓ General revenues accounted for \$138.7 million in revenue or 41.5 percent of all revenues.
+Program specific revenues in the form of charges for services and sales, grants and contributions accounted for \$195.3 million or 58.5 percent of total revenues.
+Total revenues were \$334.0 million. - ✓ The School District had \$311.9 million in expenses related to governmental activities; only \$195.3 million of these expenses were offset by program specific charges for services, grants or contributions.
+General revenues, primarily taxes, of \$138.7 million were adequate to provide for these programs. - ✓ Among major funds, the general fund had \$309.9 million in revenues, (\$2.4) million in net other financing uses and \$304.5 million in expenditures.
+The general fund's balance increased from \$51.8 million to \$55.0 million.